nolanyee/data-science-portfolio/poker-ai/README.md

 The above behavior is overridden depending on the ratio of pot probability and (1-*p<sub>compwin</sub>*).
 If the ratio is greater than some threshold (6 is used in this program), then the computer will raise $10.
 If the ratio is greater than 2 and less than 6, the computer will raise $5.
 These raises occur with a different raise frequency, that is only limited by the amount of money the player and computer has left (the computer will keep raising until someone runs out of money).

 In all cases, if the computer does not raise, it will decide whether to call or fold randomly based on the frequency *p<sub>compfold</sub>*.
+However, if the player calls, the computer will always call, since there is nothing to lose.